syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Real-Time-Applications.md

 ---
 layout: post
-title: Real Time Applications in Windows Forms GridGrouping control | Syncfusion
+title: Real Time Applications in Windows Forms GridGrouping | Syncfusion
 description: Learn about Real Time Applications support in Syncfusion Windows Forms GridGrouping (GridGroupingControl) control and more details.
 platform: WindowsForms
 control: GridGrouping
 documentation: ug
 ---

-# Real Time Applications in Windows Forms GridGrouping (GridGroupingControl)
+# Real Time Applications in Windows Forms GridGrouping
 The GridGroupingControl can be used in any of the `Real Time application` which needs the database maintenance or other kind of data representations.
 The GridGroupingControl can be used at any level to represent the data.

 ## Portfolio Grid